 Obesity has reached epidemic proportions on a global scale.
 No longer just a health issue for wealthier countries, according to the World Health Organization (WHO) obesity is now widespread in middle to low income countries.
-In the United States, nearly 37 percent of adults live with obesity and one and six children and adolescents.
+In the United States, nearly 37 percent of adults live with obesity, and one in six children and adolescents.

 Obesity is not only very costly—in 2008 medical expenses for people with obesity were $1,429 higher than those without—it can also lead to some of the leading causes of preventable death including heart disease, stroke, type 2 diabetes and certain cancers.